-In the midst of tropical forests, mountains, and rivers, numerous trails invite tourists to discover all the stages of production of the renowned coffee of the Dominican Republic and have direct contact with the producing families.
+In the province of Barahona, in the southwest of the Dominican Republic, you can find coffee routes where you can appreciate the ways of harvesting, roasting, and grinding the grain.
+Amid tropical forests, mountains, and rivers, numerous trails invite tourists to discover all the stages of production of the renowned coffee of the Dominican Republic and have direct contact with the producing families.

 The cultivation of coffee occupies a prominent place in the central area of the Dominican Republic.
 Amidst mountains, valleys, numerous rivers, and dense vegetation, the provinces of Hermanas Mirabal and Monsignor Nouel are home to several trails to explore the sowing, cultivation, and processing of the grain.
 The route of Café Atabey, on the hills of the municipality of Bonao, and the route of Café Jamao (organic), on the hills of Salcedo, are two recommended routes.

 Both have very different trails, with different vegetation, difficulties, and travel times, but all emphasize the natural beauty of the area and the possibility of coming into direct contact with families who have generations dedicated to coffee.
 In addition to visiting the coffee plantations, the trails allow you to walk among fruit trees and wild plants, watch the birds or take a refreshing bath in one of the many rivers.